LyleCoryMiller/Capital-One-Credit-Risk-Segmentation-Dashboard/README.md

 # Capital One Credit Risk & CRM Segmentation Dashboard | SQL + Power BI

+*Simulated Capital One lending data used to segment high-risk customers and visualize default trends using SQL and Power BI.*

 ![Dashboard Screenshot](./CapitalOne_CreditRisk_Dashboard.png)

 _Note: Also listed as “Capital One Credit Risk & CRM Segmentation Dashboard” on my resume and LinkedIn profile._